SteveAtSentosa/fonads/packages/core/README.md

 be used in function pipelines.
 In fact, it is entirely possible that functions created using the fonad library will consist of nothing other then a function pipeline.

+TBD: talk about no faults in
+TBD: talk about asycn/sycn
 TBD: examples

 ## Trailing Monad